 - Dried thyme (1 teaspoon): Adds an earthy, slightly minty flavor.
 If you don't have dried thyme, you could use a pinch of fresh thyme as a substitute.

-- Dried dill or whole dill stems with umbels and green seeds (6 teaspoons): Gives a distinct flavor.
+- Dried dill or whole dill stems with umbels and green seeds (6 teaspoons): This is a perfect ingredient for preserving and flavoring pickles.
 Dried dill can be replaced by fresh dill, but the flavor might be less potent.

 - Mustard seeds (1 tablespoon): Contributes a spicy kick.
 If you can't find mustard seeds, dry mustard could be used, but it might alter the flavor slightly.